rubyfu/RubyFu/module_0x3__network_kung_fu/arp_spoofing.md

 # ARP Spoofing
-As you know, ARP Spoofing attack in the core of MiTM attacks.
-In this part we'll know how to wirte simple and effective arp spoofer tool to use it in later spoofing attacks.
+As you know, ARP Spoofing attack in the core of MitM attacks.
+In this part we'll know how to write simple and effective ARP spoofer tool to use it in later spoofing attacks.

 #### Scenario
-We have 3 machines in this senario as showen below.
+We have 3 machines in this scenario as shown below.
 ```
              |Attacker|
                  |
                  ٧
 |Victim| -----------------> |Router| ---> Internet
 ```
-Here the list of IP and MAC addresses of each of theme in the follwing table[^1]
+Here the list of IP and MAC addresses of each of theme in the following table[^1]

 | Host/Info |   IP Address  |    MAC Address    |
 |-----------|:-------------:|:-----------------:|